Southwest Paintings NOT by Teresa Bernard

 In need of storage for my paintings.
 They are everywhere!

 I’m no longer in the workforce, which means I have more time to paint.
 My retirement affords me the freedom to paint as much as I want, whenever I want.
-However, I am now in a position where I require more space to store all of these paintings until they go to their new homes.
-To address this need, I created a lightweight yet sturdy art storage rack for my fine art creations.
+However, I am now in a position where I require more space to store all of these fine art creations until they go to their new homes.
+To address this need, I created a lightweight yet sturdy art storage rack for my paintings.

 A “Do-It-Yourself” solution for storing my artwork.